Accreditations and certifications

-Group ESC Clermont is a founding member of the EMBS consortium
+Groupe ESC Clermont is a founding member of the EMBS consortium

-Group ESC Clermont is an active member of the NIBES network
+Groupe ESC Clermont is an active member of the NIBES network

-Group ESC Clermont is member of EFMD
+Groupe ESC Clermont is member of EFMD

 EFMD is one of the key business schools networks in the world and being part of the network brings many opportunities for faculty & student exchanges, knowledge sharing and collaboration.